 - Labral refixation.
-In this procedure, the doctor trims the torn and frayed tissue around the acetabular rim and reattaches the torn labrum to the bone of the rim.
+In this procedure, the surgeon trims the torn and frayed tissue around the acetabular rim and reattaches the torn labrum to the bone of the rim.

 - Debridement.
-In some cases, simply removing the torn or weakened labral tissue can provide pain relief.
+In some cases, simply trimming the torn or weakened labral tissue can provide pain relief.

 As with any surgical procedure, there are risks involved with PAO.
-Your doctor will discuss each of the risks with you and will take specific measures to help avoid potential complications.
+Your child's surgeon will discuss each of the risks with you and will take specific measures to help avoid potential complications.

 Although the risks are low, the most common complications include:

 Your child will remain in the hospital for 2 to 4 days after surgery.
-During this time, he or she will be monitored and given pain medication.
+During this time, they will be monitored and given pain medication.

 In most cases, full weight-bearing will not be allowed on the operated leg for 6 to 12 weeks while the bones heal in their new position.
 During this time, your child will need to use crutches.

 About 6 weeks after surgery, your child will have a follow-up visit with the doctor.
-X-rays will be taken so that the doctor can see how well the PAO has healed.
-During your visit, the doctor will determine when it is safe to put weight on the leg and when physical therapy can begin.
+X-rays will be taken so the doctor can see how well the PAO has healed.
+During your visit, the doctor will determine when it is safe to put weight on the leg and when your child can begin physical therapy.
 The physical therapist will show your child specific exercises to help maintain range of motion and restore strength and flexibility in the hip joint.

 Periacetabular osteotomy is usually successful in delaying the need for an artificial hip joint and relieving pain.
-Whether or not a total hip replacement will be needed in the future depends on a number of factors, including the degree of osteoarthritis that was present in the joint when the PAO was performed.
+Whether your child will need a total hip replacement in the future depends on several factors, including the amount of osteoarthritis that was present in the joint when the PAO was performed.